-In the financial accounts, the provisions are made up of the premium reserve, supplementary reserves, the securities adjustment fund, claims provisions, the risk equalisation fund9 and other technical provisions.
+In the financial accounts, the provisions are made up of the premium reserve, additional provisions, the securities adjustment fund, other provisions to insurance funds and other technical provisions.

-The calculation of a premium reserve in the financial accounts is based on the present value of deposits and payments using the same assumptions as in the premium calculation basis including safety margins, compared to what is considered a best estimate of developments in e.g. disability and life expectancy in the future.
-The valuation of the technical provisions in the financial accounts is deterministic.
+The calculation of a premium reserve in the financial accounts is based on the present value of deposits and payments using the same assumptions as in the premium calculation basis.
 The present value is calculated with a discount rate equal to the guaranteed interest at the time of accrual throughout the term of the individual insurance contract.